|

 tales written by America's famous poet for his

 daughters) Young Patriots Series (fictionalized biographies of American heroes, including plausible childhood adventures) WritingAsher, Sandy.
-Where Do You Get Your Ideas?
-Cassedy, Sylvia.
-In Your Own Words, A Beginner's Guide to Writing*
+Where Do You Get Your Ideas?: Favorite Authors Reveal Their Writing Secrets Cassedy, Sylvia.
+In Your Own Words: A Beginner's Guide to Writing*

-Goldstein, Janet M. and Beth Johnson.
-Voices and Values: A Reader for
+help you improve your expository writing) Goldstein, Janet M. and Beth Johnson.
+Voices and Values: A Reader for Writers

-Writers (forty thought-provoking essays with exercises to help students
+(forty thought-provoking essays with exercises to help students develop their

-develop their reading, writing, and thinking skills; recommended for
+reading, writing, and thinking skills; recommended for junior high through

 evaluating sources, finding information in all kinds of media, sending